Battle of Roosevelt Ridge: Battle

 On 15 July, a company from the 2nd Battalion of the 162nd Infantry Regiment landed on Lababia Island.
-Three days later the main US drive on Tambu Bay commenced, with two companies striking towards the north via an inland route, while another hand-railed the coast, guided by PIB scouts.
-The advance was slow and on the coast, the US company was held up around Lake Salu while a platoon from the PIB destroyed one of the Japanese outposts around Boisi on 20 July.
-The US company was then able to occupy Boisi, but found itself receiving harassing fire from Roosevelt Ridge, which stretched from the sea about 1.8 km to the west.
+Three days later the main U.S. drive on Tambu Bay commenced, with two companies striking towards the north via an inland route, while another hand-railed the coast, guided by PIB scouts.
+The advance was slow and on the coast, the U.S. company was held up around Lake Salu while a platoon from the PIB destroyed one of the Japanese outposts around Boisi on 20 July.
+The U.S. company was then able to occupy Boisi, but found itself receiving harassing fire from Roosevelt Ridge, which stretched from the sea about 1.8 km to the west.
 The 2nd Battalion, 162nd was subsequently brought up to Tambu Bay as preparations were made for an attack on Roosevelt Ridge.
-The Australian divisional commander, Savige, to whom Coane Force was subordinated, suggested an attack from the west, which would allow the US troops to advance downhill; however, Coane determined he would assault from the east.
+The Australian divisional commander, Savige, to whom Coane Force was subordinated, suggested an attack from the west, which would allow the U.S. troops to advance downhill; however, Coane determined he would assault from the east.
 A platoon from the PIB scouted the area, and then this was followed by an attack by two companies: 'K' and 'I'.
 The Japanese defenders rolled hand grenades down the steep slope and fired mortars down on the attacking Americans.
 Upon cresting the hill small arms fire engaged them from several concealed positions.
 With this the assault was turned back.
-A second attempt was made later that day, but again it was defeated and two days later the two US companies withdrew from the ridge.
+A second attempt was made later that day, but again it was defeated and two days later the two U.S. companies withdrew from the ridge.
 Afterwards, 'I' Company secured the western end of the ridge around Scout Ridge, which lay opposite Roosevelt Ridge, separated by a deep ravine.

 In an effort to support the advancing infantry, on the night of 20/21 July two artillery pieces from the Australian 2/6th Field Regiment were landed at Tambu Bay.
 These were reinforced with two more guns on 24 July, while a second troop was landed the following week.
-Working in conjunction with the larger US 105 mm pieces, these guns were later used to help reduce the Japanese defences around the Salamaua region, with aerial observation being provided by Boomerang fighters from No. 4 Squadron RAAF, while Australian forward observers were sent out from Tambu Bay to marry up with the Australian 15th and 17th Brigades further to the north-west.
+Working in conjunction with the larger U.S. 105 mm pieces, these guns were later used to help reduce the Japanese defences around the Salamaua region, with aerial observation being provided by Boomerang fighters from No. 4 Squadron RAAF, while Australian forward observers were sent out from Tambu Bay to marry up with the Australian 15th and 17th Brigades further to the north-west.
 Japanese forces estimated that 4,000 rounds fell on their position in this period.
 The Japanese responded with counter-battery fire throughout late July, and an air raid by a single bomber on 24 July.